 We employed the Reactions language to implement the transformations.
 The language may affect how likely specific faults are to be made.
 For example, the language and the VITRUVIUS framework it is embedded into use a delta-based approach to consistency preservation, which may already prevent problems that may occur with a state-based approach to consistency preservation.
 We did, however, purposely use a language that provides a rather low level of abstraction to reduce the chance that this influences how prone the implementations are to specific faults.
-For example, using QVT-R, which already provides the ability to define keys for matching existing elements, would have prevented specific faults already by construction.
+For example, using QVT-R, which already prevented specific faults already by construction.